jiaqic2014/Polarizable-Ion-Model-for-LAMMPS/README.md

 # Polarizable-Ion-Model-for-LAMMPS
 The Polarizable Ion Model for molten salt is implemented in LAMMPS.
 The work is realted to a study of noble metal behaviors in molten salt, which has been submitted for the NURETH-21 meeting.

+## TLDR

+Use pair style pim, fix style pimreg/cg, and kspace ewald for verified performance.

 # Description of files:
 ## Extra-Pair